ashmchiu/cs184-final-proj-writeup/index.md

 ### Surface Reconstruction

 We explored 3 separate meshing/rendering techniques, and found that metaballs in Blender was the most suitable for our simulation.
-We tried Marching Cubes on all three of our particle simulations, tried OpenVDB on our SPH simulation, and applied Metaballs to our two Lagrangian particle simulations, as our SPH simulation required 10k particles, which was too much for metaballs.
+We tried Marching Cubes on all three of our particle simulations, tried OpenVDB on our SPH simulation, and applied Metaballs to our two Lagrangian particle simulations, as our SPH simulation required 5,000 particles, which was too much for Metaballs.

 #### Marching Cubes